Allison Strong: Early life and career

+Allison Trujillo Strong was born in Hoboken, New Jersey.
+She grew up in Union City, where her mother worked for 39 years as a school psychologist for the Union City Board of Education before her retirement.

-Allison Trujillo Strong is from Union City, New Jersey.
-Her great-grandfather, who died in the 1940s, made his living in Colombia by writing poetry, an activity in which Strong herself developed a strong interest and connection to him.
+Her great-grandfather, Rubén, who died in the 1940s, made his living in Colombia as a poet for the national periodical El Colombiano, an activity in which Strong herself developed a strong interest and connection to him.
+As a child, some of her earliest creative influences came from the Colombian folk songs and poetry that her grandparents, Soledad and Carlos, taught her at the dinner table.
 Strong grew up in a Spanish-speaking household and spoke only Spanish until an incident in a store.
 As Strong explains, "A woman yelled at my mother and told her that she should be ashamed of herself for not teaching me English, since I'd need it in school...From that point on, she only spoke to me in English.
 But once I got to high school, I decided to throw myself into the English as a Second Language program and took Spanish classes with all of the kids who had just come to this country, and it forced me to learn."

-At age 7, her mother, Patricia Trujillo, addressed Strong's shyness by enrolling her in acting classes at the John Harms Center for the Arts (now the Bergen Performing Arts Center) in Englewood.
+At age three, Strong was given a dollar store microphone with an echo function, which kindled her interest in singing.
+At age seven, her mother, Patricia Trujillo, addressed Strong's shyness by enrolling her in acting classes at the John Harms Center for the Arts (now the Bergen Performing Arts Center) in Englewood.
 From grades 1 - 8, Strong attended Woodrow Wilson School (now known as Sara M. Gilmore), an arts-integrated school in Weehawken, where she studied drama under Joseph D. Conklin.

 Strong began her singing career in the contest circuit at age 9, when she won New Jersey Network (NJN)'s Hispanic Youth Showcase with the first show tune she ever learned, "Much More" from The Fantasticks.
 She would go on to win that competition three times, later hosting an Emmy-winning show for the channel.
 At age 10, Strong joined the Park Players of Union City, an acting troupe based out of Union City's Park Performing Arts Center.
 She received professional vocal training, and learned to sing opera, eventually becoming member of the Metropolitan Opera Children's Chorus.